The

 Bypass" - that, when left

-PIC ignores the states of
+open, causes the PIC to ignore the states of

 Sel1 and

-course and in this mode the
+anti-aliasing filters, of course and in this mode the sampling

-sampling rate is much higher - 19.53125 kHz.
+rate is much higher - 19.53125 kHz.
 When the

-Bypass pin is grounded, the algorithm selected by the
+pin is grounded, the algorithm selected by the

 Sel2 pins is enabled and when the state of the